jw5102/se_project_aroundtheus/README.md

 Comments from Jerome Ward:

+Fourth review:

+1. Removed additional property values that were not needed or didn't conform to BEM guidlines.

 Third review:

 1. Made all the changes the reviewer pointed out.
 Most were unnecessary, duplicate property values.
 I also went through the code to remove additional unnecessary, duplicate property values.